 4. X-content-Type-Options

 This type of header lets you restrict or prevent MIME type sniffing by telling the browser that MIME types are deliberately configured on the server.
-Basically, in MIME sniffing, it provides an opportunity for the attackers to inject any executable malicious script.
+Basically, MIME sniffing, provides an opportunity for the attackers to inject any executable malicious script.

 For example, an attacker has injected any malicious resource that has changed the response of an innocent other resource say images.
 Due to MIME sniffing, the browser will stop rendering the image content type rather than start executing the malicious resources that have been injected.